santy2509/Spring-Hibernate/README.md

 # Spring-Hibernate
 Insert data into MYSQL table and show on UI.
-Used MYSQL Framework for this .
+Used MYSQL database for this .